The Different Types of Auto Transport Carriers: Open vs. Enclosed

 The Advantages

-- Higher Insurance Limits: Enclosed carriers typically carry cargo insurance policies of $1,000,000 or more, compared to the $100,000-$250,000 standard for open carriers.
+- Higher Insurance Limits: Enclosed carriers typically carry $1,000,000 or more in cargo insurance, versus the $100,000–$250,000 standard for open carriers.

 The Trade-Offs